SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 ### Chunking

-Chunking is the oversized-scene execution path used when one flush would otherwise exceed the device's single-binding limits for staged scene data such as `segments`.
+Chunking is the oversized-scene execution path used when one retained scene would otherwise exceed the device's single-binding limits for staged scene data such as `segments`.

 The scene stays whole at encode time, but GPU consumption is windowed into chunk-local tile-row slices so the staged pipeline can stay within device limits.